 Hotel owners are about to blow through cash on virus travel cuts

-[SEATTLE] Some Seattle hotels saw occupancy rates fall below 10 per cent last week, even before fresh guidance against public gatherings from the federal government presented a new challenge to the US hospitality industry.
+SOME Seattle hotels saw occupancy rates fall below 10 per cent last week, even before fresh guidance against public gatherings from the federal government presented a new challenge to the hospitality industry in the United States.

 The data from the Downtown Seattle Association shows how bad things could get for hotel owners in cities where cases of the novel coronavirus were slower to arrive.

 More highly levered companies are at greater risk.
-Among publicly listed hotel owners with the highest debt to earnings before interest, tax, depreciation and amortization ratios are Ashford Hospitality Trust Inc, Braemar Hotels & Resorts Inc and Hersha Hospitality Trust, according to Falik's research.
+Among publicly listed hotel owners with the highest debt to earnings before interest, tax, depreciation and amortisation ratios are Ashford Hospitality Trust Inc, Braemar Hotels & Resorts Inc and Hersha Hospitality Trust, according to Mr Falik's research.

 Owners can respond to cratering occupancies by shuttering properties and laying off staff, but debt service, property taxes, and basic building maintenance will eat through capital.
 Many lenders won't want to take over a hotel in the middle of a demand shock, so owners may be able to modify loans.